PROGRAM CHAIR:

 Linda Leonard

 Linda has appeared as Grizabella in the international tour of Cats, as well as Ellie in Hal Prince’s revival of Showboat.
-No stranger to prime-time, she has guest-starred in on Friday Night Lights, Dallas, Salem and American Crime.
+No stranger to prime-time, she has guest-starred on Friday Night Lights, Dallas, Salem and American Crime.
 Her movie credits include Cleaner, Playing for Keeps with Gerard Butler and Jessica Biel, and Wonderful World.
 Most recently, Linda has created the role of Texas’s beloved governor, the late Ann Richards, in the one-women hit show “ANN.”